hackclub/hackclub/workshops/mad_libs/README.md

   Console.WriteLine("\n---------------------------------------------------\n");
 }
 ```
-Add this code under the for loop we just wrote.
 We are just printing lines to seperate the prompt for organization and then printing it.

 ## Play Again
 Another one.
 Another one.
 Another one.
 Maybe another one.
 Alright final one.
 Maybe.